 Story #3: Armored Corps Avoidance Anxiety Disorder (ACAAD)

-But she grew increasingly overwrought and I thought that maybe I wasn’t expressing myself coherently enough (Hebrew being my second language and all), so I pleasantly suggested that she ask the people whose classes she attended back home.
+But she grew increasingly overwrought and I thought maybe I wasn’t expressing myself coherently enough (Hebrew being my second language and all), so I pleasantly suggested she ask the people whose classes she attended back home.
 They’d heard these questions repeatedly and have no problem discussing these issues.

 “I did ask them!” she insisted.
 “But I just…”